logicalclocks/logicalclocks.github.io/docs/setup_installation/azure/aks_acr_integration.md

   </figure>
 </p>

-## Create the Hopsworks cluster
+## Step 3: Create the Hopsworks cluster

 This step assumes you are creating your Hopsworks cluster using [managed.hopsworks.ai](https://managed.hopsworks.ai).
 The AKS configuration can be set under the *Managed containers* tab.
-Set *Use Azure AKS and Azure ACR* as enabled.
-Two new fields will pop up.
-Fill them with the name of the container registry and the AKS you created above.
-In the previous example, we created an ACR with the name *hopsworksaks* and an AKS cluster with the name *hopsaks-cluster*.
+Set *Use Azure AKS* as enabled.
+One new field will pop up.
+Fill it with the name of the AKS you created above.
+In the previous example, we created an AKS cluster with the name *hopsaks-cluster*.
 Hence, the configuration should look similar to the picture below

 <p align="center">
   <figure>